vplauzon/vplauzon.github.io/_posts/2020/2/2020-06-10-my-ultimate-ingestion-process-for-histocical-data-at-scale-with-kusto.md

 As discussed in the previous article, this has the following advantages:

-* We can query time windows specifically so we do not "over ingest" (i.e. ingest data we already ingested in real time)
+* We can query time windows specifically, so we do not "over ingest" (i.e. ingest data we already ingested in real time)
 * We can transform the data as we ingest it

 We also find it is more intuitive to deal with an external table than a stack of blobs.

 In our case the real time ingestion is based on the same blobs.
 We are using [Event Grid](https://docs.microsoft.com/en-us/azure/data-explorer/kusto/management/data-ingestion/eventgrid) to trigger ingestion every time a new blob is added to Azure Data Lake.
-Since both real time and historical data are based on the same folders, we need to cutoff the historical ingestion where the real time ingestion started.
+Since both real time and historical data are based on the same folders, we need to cut-off the historical ingestion where the real time ingestion started.

 As for the transformation, we only had minimal needs.
-As mentionned, we simply renamed a column.
+As mentioned, we simply renamed a column.

 ## Create Ingestion Table (2)